hanami/guides/content/v2.0/introduction/getting-started.md

 ### Improving Our Use Of The Router

 <p class="alpha">
-  This whole section doesn't work in Hanami 2 alpha yet :)
+  This whole section doesn't work in Hanami 2 alpha yet either 😅<br/>

-  It will be completed before launch, but read over it so you can know what to expect
+  It will be completed before launch, but read over it so you can know what to expect.
 </p>

 The last improvement we are going to make is in the use of our router.